Mikadifo/Promchatter/README.md

 This project uses [next/font](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Raleway and Lato, custom Google Fonts.

 We're using [tailwindcss](https://tailwindcss.com/) for the css styles.

+## Contributing

+We welcome any contribution to the project, code, review, tips, transalation, documentation, etc.

+When contributing consider the following rules:

+-   Make sure your contribution explains what you did and how it solves a problem or issue in the project.
+-   If it's a code contribution, you should open a pull request.
+Pull request should be reviewed by a code owner before merging to master.

+Feel free to contanct us by email or opening a discussion.

 ## Learn More